 Europe would pave the way for this cooperation with tomorrow's Iran

-and guarantee the interests of the European people in their
+and guarantee the interests of the European people in their confrontation

-In expressing my gratitude for your courageous positions in defense
+expressing my gratitude for your courageous positions in defense

-of democracy in Iran, I ask that you employ all means available to
+of democracy in Iran, I ask that you employ all means available

-terrorist label against the Iranian people's legitimate resistance.
+of the terrorist label against the Iranian people's legitimate resistance.